yonicd/sinew/README.md

 ## makeOxygen

-Function that returns the skeleton for [roxygen2](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) documentation including title, description, import and other fields populated with information scraped from the function script.
+Function that returns the skeleton for [roxygen2](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) documentation including title, description, return, import and other fields populated with information scraped from the function script.

 The addin `createOxygen` uses highlighted text in the active document of  RStudio as the object argument.